Ventengo1/Sunset-message/README.md

-Creating drawing with sunset backgroudn and a inspirational mesage pn ot.
+Creating drawing with sunset backgroudn and a inspirational mesage on it.
+Here is the final work: https://github.com/Ventengo1/Sunset-message/blob/cf0305c302ed6d1a09c58a1090eb391188dfd76f/IMG_8366.jpeg